Going for the cure

 Although it’s a common procedure, getting a mammogram for the first time can be unsettling.
 Being prepared for what’s ahead can help ease the stress.

 At a basic level, a mammogram is a procedure that takes an X-ray of your breast to detect early signs of breast cancer.
-Every year, almost 300,000 new cases of breast cancer are diagnosed in women, and many of these cases are found in the early stages, thanks to mammograms.
+Every year, more than 300,000 new cases of breast cancer are diagnosed in women, and many of these cases are found in the early stages, thanks to mammograms.

 Before the screening: Scheduling and preparation